public-key-cryptography/public-key-editor/README.md

 	or ciphers.
 The composite key is then used to initialize a hash function that generates another one-time pad for the message encryption.

 	The private key encryption uses a hashing function that encrypts the private key and the data.
-	No encryption ciphers or invertible functions are used for encryption because there is no proof that any invertible function that is used more than once is secure, and private keys are not sup- posed to be reused for public or private key ciphers.
+No encryption ciphers or invertible functions are used for encryption because there is no proof that any invertible function that is used more than once is secure, and private keys are not supposed to be reused for public or private key ciphers.

 	The public key agreement or encryption is unbreakable since every public key cipher would have to be broken to solve for the composite secret key.
 Also, the program doesn't use broken ciphers such